sekaidotid/FFSUKI/README.md

 4. Search "Linux"

-5. Install openSUSE / Ubuntu / other linux what you want
+5. Install openSUSE / Ubuntu / other linux what you want (Tested On Ubuntu)

 6. open bash